msiwy/cs3300-message-api/README.md

 ```
 Success
 {
-	success : true,
+	"success" : true,
-	messageId : 100,
+	"messageId" : 100,
-	groupId: : 44 // We determine if a new group is created or if it already exists
+	"groupId": : 44 // We determine if a new group is created or if it already exists
 }
 ```
 | Response Variables | Type | Description  |